Hamlet (Thomas): Act 1 in detail

 He laments that his mother has remarried scarcely two months since his father's death (Hamlet: Vains regrets!
 Tendresse éphémère! – "Futile regrets!
 Ephemeral tenderness!").

 Ophélie enters.
 Her entrance is accompanied by Ophélie's Theme.
 According to the German musicologist Annegret Fauser, Ophélie's music contrasts with Hamlet's very regular 8-bar phrase: the 4-bar theme accentuates her nervous character by the use of dotted-note rhythms, a chromatic melody line, and high-range woodwind instruments.
 The excerpt below ends with 3 bars of florid solo flute music which foreshadows Ophélie's coloratura singing later in the opera.

 She is worried that Hamlet's grief will blight their happiness (Ophélie: Hélas! votre âme – "Alas! your soul") and is concerned that, since Claudius has given Hamlet permission to leave, Hamlet will flee the court.
-Hamlet protests he cannot make promises of love one day, only to forget them the next.
-His heart is not that of a woman.
+Hamlet protests he cannot make promises of love one day, only to forget them the next, saying his heart is not that of a woman.
 Ophélie is distraught at the insult, and Hamlet begs forgiveness.

 The duet affirms their love (Hamlet, Ophélie: Doute de la lumière – "Doubt that the light").
 The text of the duet is based on Shakespeare's "Doubt thou the stars are fire", which is part of a letter from Hamlet to Ophelia which Polonius reads to Gertrude and Claudius.
 The melody of the vocal line in Hamlet's first phrases has been called the Theme of Hamlet's Love for Ophélie and appears several more times in the opera, with particular poignancy near the end of the Mad Scene (see below).

 The three themes which have been introduced in this number are the most important elements which Thomas uses for creating compositional and dramatic unity in the opera.
 They reoccur, usually in modified form, whenever significant situations relevant to the ideas they represent present themselves, although without having, in the Wagnerian sense, a leitmotivic function.